ssjw/new-host-setup/backup-pi-configuration.md

 information can be found on a blogpost about [working with the kernel keyring].

+I'm still having problems with keyring permissions.
+With my Laptop (Ubuntu 16.10) I have permission problems if I patch decrypt_keyctl, and it works if I don't.
+I still don't completely understand why only the session keyring can be used on one distribution, and only the user keyring on another.

 After those setup steps are complete, your system will boot without attempting to open the encrypted devices and mounting the contained filesystems.
 You can then remote to the host at your leisure and open encrypted devices and mount